10 of the craziest personal injury claims

 Watch the news clip here (Credit: Newsy).

 Another unusual Starbucks court case happened in 1999 when a man from Toronto had an embarrassing mishap in a Starbucks bathroom, he got his manhood pinched while turning to reach the toilet paper at the back of the toilet and deemed the accident to be the result of an improperly installed toilet seat.
 He sought $1 million for himself and $500,000 for his poor wife.

 Come to think of it, if you look at their past court cases, Starbucks really have been sued for everything from sexual harassment to poisoning lattes.
 Wonder if the company has a good litigation team!

 The €380,000 mattress

-On the other hand, plantiff alleged that there was inadequate training for the task of delivering mattresses which is a justifiable means to receive compensation for a work related injury (read more about accidents due to inadequate training here.
-The case was settled by the high court for €380,000 euro, to compensate for loss of earnings.
+On the other hand, plaintiff alleged that there was inadequate training for the task of delivering mattresses, this is a justifiable means to receive compensation for a work related injury (read more about accidents due to inadequate training here.
+The case was settled by the high court for €380,000 euro, to compensate for the loss of earnings.

 A man in Alabama successfully sued Walmart for $7.5M over a Watermelon injury.
 Henry Walker broke his hip and foot while reaching for the large fruit that was stacked on top of a large pallet; his foot got caught in the pallet causing him to fall over.
 The case was won on the bases of the lawyer arguing that the pallet should have been covered to make the display safer.